Aldershot: Hardcore

 The Palace (previously The Palace Cinema, The Rhythm Station, Cheeks, Vox), influenced the rapid growth of the hardcore scene from 1992 to 1995.
-Weekly events included Fusion (Hectic Records), Tazmania, Slammin' Vinyl and Future World.
-The club also groomed local talents such as DJ Sharkey, DJ Mystery, DJ Sy, DJ Unknown, Vinylgroover, DJ NS, Hixxy, MC Freestyle, MC Young, MC Smiley and Spyder MC.
-The location of Aldershot between Southampton and London meant the club became a mecca for Hardcore and it was regularly sold out during this time.
 At the height of the club's popularity, a teenager's death from a suspected overdose of ecstasy was the catalyst that saw dance music leaving the club and had a negative impact on the hardcore dance scene in the Aldershot area.